alex47/Breeze2000/README.md

 # Breeze2000
-Breeze2000 is a fork of KDE Breeze that aims to look like Windows 2000 with the gradients while preserving the main look of Breeze.
+Breeze 2000 is a fork of KDE Breeze decoration that aims to look like Windows 2000 with the gradients while preserving the main look of Breeze.

 ![Screenshot](https://github.com/alex47/Breeze2000/blob/master/Breeze2000_Screenshot2.png)